tokenized/docs/protocol-actions.md

         </td>
         <td>
             A counter for the number of times this contract has been revised using an amendment action.
-            Can&#39;t be changed by the administration or smart contract operator.
+            Can&#39;t be changed by the administration, operator.
+Smart contract controls.
 Example: 0
         </td>
     </tr>